NYULibraries/aco-mets/README.md

      * an integral insert, e.g., plates
    * PAGE_ALT
      * an alternate view of the page, e.g., an image of the page with non-integral insert overlaying text
-   * PAGE_MISSING
+   * PAGE\_MISSING
      * used to indicate missing pages
-   * PAGE_DEFECTIVE
+   * PAGE\_DEFECTIVE
-     * used for pages with known defects, e.g., printing error, torn, defaced
+     * a page with known defects, e.g., printing error, torn, defaced
    * OVERSIZED
-     * used for pages that cannot be imaged in a single master image
+     * a page that cannot be imaged in a single photograph and therefore has multiple master images

 <h4>terms</h4>
 * intellectual entity
   * "Intellectual Entity — a coherent unit of digital content which make up a single unit, e.g. the digitised pages of a book, or the complete set of files which make up a web page.
 Intellectual Entities can contain other Intellectual Entities.
 An Intellectual Entity can have one or more Digital Representation — the same content with different file formats, structures or functionalities, e.g. digital images in both TIFF and JPEG formats.
-Although defined in the data model, Intellectual Entity is regarded as out of scope for metadata specifications", from :http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/premis-data-dictionary , accessed 2013-08-07
+Although defined in the data model, Intellectual Entity is regarded as out of scope for metadata specifications", from : <a href="http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/premis-data-dictionary">http://www.dcc.ac.uk/resources/briefing-papers/standards-watch-papers/premis-data-dictionary</a> , accessed 2013-08-07

 * volume
   * "...In the physical sense, all the written or printed matter contained in a single binding, portfolio, etc., as originally issued or bound subsequent to issue (AACR2).
-Often used synonymously, in this sense, with book...", http://www.abc-clio.com/ODLIS/odlis_v.aspx, accessed 2013-08-07
+Often used synonymously, in this sense, with book...", <a href="http://www.abc-clio.com/ODLIS/odlis_v.aspx">http://www.abc-clio.com/ODLIS/odlis_v.aspx</a>, accessed 2013-08-07